 Once I attended a woman’s retreat, they took our watches away.
-We slept at the center during the three-day event.
+We slept at the center where the retreat was held during the three-day event.
 They rang bells for meals and sessions.
 I remember losing track of time once I lost the ability to constantly check my watch.
-Sounds archaic now, but double dare you to get rid of your time mechanism (better yet designate a day to unplug) and see the results.
+Sounds lame now the impact of not wearing a watch, but double dare you to get rid of your time piece (better yet designate a day to unplug) and see the results.

 Author and news show commentator David Brooks writes, “There are many things big data (digital output) does poorly.
 The quest for knowledge may be pursued at higher speeds with smarter tools today, but wisdom is found no more readily than it was three millenniums ago in King Solomon’s court.
 Our generation is bloated with information and starving for wisdom.”
 Co-founder of the Huffington Post (one of the first digital news aggregator) Arianna Huffington calls it the iParadox: The smartphone isn’t making us wiser.” (iParadox is like the trademark names of iPhone, iPad, iGeneration.
 It infers that those who have Internet technology with a capital “I” are is prevalent in life than in previously known.
 The use of “I” also is a play on the pronoun how “It’s all about me”).